Normal0arsalan/the-simple-effective-note-trainer/README.md

-fir using it go to realeases and download the html file , then open it with your browser .
+for using it go to realeases and download the html file , then open it with your browser .